Skip to content

 Accessibility

-The simulation shows a rightward-traveling electromagnetic wave on a shared horizontal axis.
-The top lane shows the electric field, the lower lane shows the magnetic field with a display scale note, and a movable probe marks the currently sampled downstream position.
+The simulation shows a rightward-traveling electromagnetic wave on one shared horizontal axis.
+The top lane shows the electric field, the lower lane shows the magnetic field, and a movable probe marks the downstream position currently being sampled.

-Optional overlays can label one wavelength, the source-to-probe delay, and a local propagation triad that combines the electric direction, magnetic direction, and rightward travel cue.
-A readout card summarizes electric amplitude, magnetic amplitude, wave speed, wavelength, frequency, probe position, and the current local field values.
+Optional overlays can mark one wavelength, the source-to-probe delay, and a local propagation triad that combines the electric direction, magnetic direction, and rightward travel cue.
+A readout card summarizes electric amplitude, magnetic amplitude, wave speed, wavelength, frequency, probe position, and the current local field values from the same wave state.

 Graph summary